 For Catholic Charities Chicago, it meant getting quick feedback on how well its approach was working.
 LEO’s study showed that people who called when funding was available were 76% less likely to enter a homeless shelter in the following twelve months, and were arrested for violent crime 51% less often than those for whom no funds were available.

 Not only was LEO able to produce a rigorous study showing the effectiveness of the hotline, the findings found their way into the public eye, and spurred the launch of a dozen additional studies on EFA across the country.
 These additional studies seek to answer a few important questions about giving targeted aid to those in need.

 What’s the best way to give?

 A perhaps surprising dilemma facing nonprofits is how to even give out all the money they receive.
 Coming back to the CARES Act, many nonprofits have struggled to meet the increased demands of their clients while also ramping up services.
 Part of this issue stems from the logistics around how the funds are administered.
 Historically, financial assistance is often given indirectly to the client in need, for example to the landlord or the utility company for missed payments.
 But an emerging line of research in international development suggests that giving directly to those in need is better.
-LEO faculty Patrick Turner and Rob Collinson are working with Catholic Charities Galveston-Houston to answer this question by using random assignments of direct and indirect payments to evaluate which is more effective.

 Is cash alone sufficient?